 - Cash will be accepted with the new fare system.

-- A version of the current paper passes will be transferred to the MCTS M•CARD.
+- A version of each of the current paper passes will be available on the MCTS M•CARD.

 - MCTS M•CARDs will work like paper passes, but riders will tap their MCTS M•CARD to a farebox target instead of showing their pass to the operator.